Velaha/Scala/03_Functions/README.md

 ### 1) Format things!

-Here, we are going to implement some functions that aim to format Car to be display
+Here, we have to implement some functions, In the the following object :

-### 2) Master word : Pure
+    com.td.scala.functions.CarUtilities

+You will find some functions' signatures that you have to implement according to short spec above

+### 2) HOF will help you for composition

+Once you implemented whole of functions, go in Main class and implement pieces of code that correspond to each description.

 ## Summary

+Here, we played with Hight Order function concept and composition in Scala.
+Those are a keys concepts in functional programming.
+Shorts examples should open a new way of thinking when you will design et organise your code in your future project